tullinge/remote_door_lock/integration/README.md

 # Integration of ESP32 with relay

+Here yopu can find information on how to integrat a relay into an existing button.
 # Switch type

 Depending on what type of switch you are trying to remote controll you will need slighty difrent wiering.